Updated: May 23, 2021

-We worked with Critical Consulting to develop a testing method for analysis of tryptamines in various Psilocybe cubensis species cultivars and two samples of, what were accepted as, liberty caps (Psilocybe semilanceata).
+We worked to develop a testing method for analysis of tryptamines in various Psilocybe cubensis species cultivars and two samples of, what were accepted as, liberty caps (Psilocybe semilanceata).
 The following data is based on preliminary research and development methods, does not represent final data and requires further peer review before being taken more seriously than 'interesting'.
 However, this does represent meaningful, comparable data to the cultivators, to the consumers, and to the public that can help push the conversation about proper testing into the forefront.
 One of the largest issues within the Cannabis industry is the variability in testing, and the sequestering of testing as IP.
 Both our client and we believe that testing should not be a proprietary method, but instead an open source procedure to ensure 'apples-to-apples' comparisons instead of the rampant 'lab shopping' for the highest results observed in Cannabis potency testing.
 Instead, we hope to push for a standardized test that is reproducible, clear, and readily accessible to everyone desiring it.
 This data represents the first steps in that direction.

 Preliminary HPLC Analysis of Psilocybe spp.